sa-ne/openshift4-vmware-upi/README.md

 ## Provisioning OCS Cluster

 Modify the file `ocs/storagecluster.yaml` and adjust the storage requests accordingly.
-These requests must match the underlying PV sizes in the corresponding storage class.

 To create the cluster, run the following command: